-We realize that committing to a person or an objective doesn’t limit the freedom we have; it’s merely something we agree to for the long-term goals we have.
+We realize that committing to a person or an object doesn’t limit the freedom we have; it’s merely something we agree to for the long-term goals we have.

 14. They have dependent relationships

 An immature person will not need you because they love you, but simply because they need you to take care of them and love them.
-This is why they tend to have very dependent relationships.
+This is why they tend to be in codependent relationships.

-The problem is that immature people don’t really understand the concept of independence and most of the time, they think it’s about doing whatever you want.
+But the problem is that immature people don’t really understand the concept of independence, and most of the time, they think it’s about doing whatever you want.

 15. They are irresponsible with money

-Immature people are always impulsive and you can see that impulsivity in the way they handle money.
+Immature people are absolutely always impulsive and you can see the impulsivity in the way they handle their money.

-This is the type of person who will always spend money they don’t have on things they don’t need and this is because they mostly care about satisfying their desires, and as fast as they can.
+This is the type of person who will always spend money they don’t have on things they don’t need.
+This is because they mostly care about immediately satisfying their desires.
+They need that feeling right away!

 16. They don’t like spending time on their own

-Immature people don’t like spending time on their own, without any distraction.
+Immature adults don’t like to spend time on their own, without any distraction.
 Just like a little kid.

 They can’t be alone to think about who they really are and all the things they have experienced.

-If your partner is immature, they are constantly running away from discovering themselves and being left to their own thoughts.
+If your partner is immature, they’re constantly running away from discovering themselves and being left to their own thoughts.

-The rest isn’t so hard as long as they are determined to grow and advance and you can be there to help them with that.
+The rest isn’t so hard, as long as they are determined to grow and advance.
+You can be there to help them on their journey.

 If you two can’t manage it on your own, you can always try couples therapy.
 The problem started when they were a kid so it may be useful to have them talk with a professional about their childhood.